 Test accessibility using Screen Reader on desktop

-To know more about paid subscriptions that include JAWS support, see the BrowserStack pricing page.
-If you already have a subscription, contact BrowserStack support to enable JAWS for your account.
+JAWS is available on Windows 11 devices with a BrowserStack Pro plan.
+To learn more about plans that include JAWS support, see the BrowserStack pricing page.
+If you have a Pro plan and cannot access JAWS, contact BrowserStack support.

 Supported operating systems and browsers